anishrana2001/Prometheus/09 custom metrics from bash script & file/lab.md

 echo $?
 ```

 ### Let's include, if and else statement.
-If return code is "0" then it should print "alertmanager.service 1" else it print "alertmanager.service 0".
+If return code is "0" then it should print "alertmanager_service 1" else it print "alertmanager_service 0".
 In Prometheus "up" metric, we get to know that 1  means up and 0 means down.
 ```
 systemctl status alertmanager.service | grep "Active: active (running)" ; if [ $? -eq 0 ];then echo "alertmanager.service 1" ; else echo "alertmanager.service 0" ; fi
 ```